dragiychev/DV/README.md

 python app.py  # Starts server on http://localhost:5010
 ```

-### Production Deployment
-For production deployment, consider:
-- Using Gunicorn or uWSGI for the Flask application
-- Setting up reverse proxy with Nginx
-- Implementing proper logging and error handling
-- Adding rate limiting for API endpoints

 ## 📄 License

 MIT License - Feel free to use this project for educational, research, or commercial purposes.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📞 Support

-For questions about the implementation or to report issues:
-- Review the code documentation in source files
-- Check the data processing pipeline in the `scripts/` directory
-- Examine the API endpoints in `app.py`
-- Study the frontend interaction logic in `static/script.js`

 ---